rolandguelle/razer-blade-stealth-linux/README.md

 ## Works

-Other tutorials report issues for these topics/components, but on my machine these issues are gone.
+Other tutorials reports issues for some topics/components, but on my machine these are running fine.

 ### Graphic Card

-Works without Kernel parameter:
+Works out of the box **without** the Kernel parameter:

 - i915.enable_rc6=0

-or UXA mode:
+or X11 UXA mode:

-- X11: "AccelMethod"  "uxa"
+- "AccelMethod"  "uxa"

 ### HDMI

-Since 4.10.6 kernel, HDMI works.
+Since 4.10.6 kernel, HDMI works out of the box.

 ### Thunderbolt / USB-C

-USB & video works on my 27'' Dell monitor with a (Apple) USB-C (HDMI, USB) adapter, without any modifications with kernel 4.13.x.
+USB & video works on my 27'' Dell monitor with a (Apple) USB-C (HDMI, USB) adapter, without modifications (since 4.13.x kernel).
-Including USB to ethernet :)
+Including USB to ethernet.
-No BIOS modifications or patching needed.

 ## Issues